-Have you ever wondered if it’s normal to hump a pillow—or how to actually do it safely and enjoyably?
+Have you ever wondered if it’s normal to hump a pillow?
+Or how to do it in a way that feels safe and enjoyable?
 You’re not alone.
-Many people explore their sexuality through pillow-humping, also called pillow grinding or the Coital Alignment Technique (CAT), especially when curious about self-pleasure.
+Many people explore their sexuality through pillow humping, also called pillow grinding or the Coital Alignment Technique (CAT), especially when they are curious about self-pleasure.

 Pillow humping is nothing to be embarrassed about.
-A lot of people also glanced at their pillows funny and eventually grinded their bodies away.
-And doing this is good.
-Doing this makes you a step more open to exploring your body and knowing what your body needs.
-But before relishing in the thought of finally having some action with your sleep companion, it's best to navigate through it and learn the basics.
-You might be someone new to this kind of thing.
-That's why you're here, right?
+A lot of people also glanced at their pillows in curiosity and eventually explored their bodies.
+Doing this is normal and can help you better understand your body and what it needs.
+But before fully enjoying the experience with your sleep companion, it’s best to start with the basics.
+You might be new to this kind of exploration, which is why you’re here.

-This guide will walk you through what pillow humping means, why people do it (and why you should too), safe techniques, and how it can benefit your body and familiarize yourself with how your body reacts to pleasure.
-According to Planned Parenthood, masturbation—including humping a pillow — is a normal, healthy, and safe way to explore your body.
-See?
-Even experts say it.
+This guide will walk you through what pillow humping means, why people do it (and why you might want to try), safe techniques, and how it can benefit your body while helping you understand your reactions to pleasure.
+According to Planned Parenthood, masturbation, including pillow humping, is a normal, healthy, and safe way to explore your body.
+Even experts agree.

 What Does “Humping a Pillow” Mean?